 Now, to help bring more awareness of the dangers of drinking and driving, the National Transportation Safety Board (NTSB) has recommended that all 50 states lower their legal blood alcohol content (BAC) limits from 0.08 to 0.05.
 The NTSB cites studies and claims that lowering the legal BAC limits can save approximately 1,000 lives each year.

-Here are just a few of the reasons why the Peachtree City drunk driving accident attorneys at the Law Offices of Shane Smith believe Georgia should lower the legal limit from 0.08 to 0.05:
+Here are just a few of the reasons why the Peachtree City drunk driving accident attorneys at Shane Smith Law believe Georgia should lower the legal limit from 0.08 to 0.05:

 - At 0.05 BAC, drivers begin to experience difficulty with depth perception.